Cognigrape® (Vitis vinifera Grape Extract)

 2/5 Evidence Score

 Standardized solid extract from Sicilian grape (Vitis vinifera L.) developed by Italian company BioNAP.
-High in anthocyanins + proanthocyanidins.
-Calapai 2017 12-week pivotal RCT (n=111) at 250 mg/day showed significant MMSE improvement, 15.8% Beck Depression reduction, 24.9% Hamilton Anxiety reduction, RBANS total score improvement.
-2024 follow-up RCT (, n=96) confirmed cognitive improvements within 14 days continuing through 84 days.
-Strong dual cognitive + neuropsychiatric profile.
+High in anthocyanins and proanthocyanidins.
+At 250 mg/day, RCTs showed significant MMSE improvement, reduced depression (~16%) and anxiety (~25%) scores, and RBANS total score improvement, with cognitive effects appearing within 14 days.
+Strong dual cognitive and neuropsychiatric profile.

 Benefits